The Transfer Performance of Economic Models: Introduction

-There is also a large literature that aims to extrapolate results from one domain to another.
-Within computer science, the literature on domain generalization (\citealt{DG1} and \citealt{DG2}) develops models that generalize well to new unseen domains \citep{DGSurvey}.\footnote{Our problem corresponds to \emph{homogeneous} domain generalization, where the set of outcomes $\mathcal{Y}$ is constant across domains, in contrast to \emph{heterogenous} domain generalization, where the outcome set potentially varies across domains as well.
-There is also a related literature on \emph{domain adaptation}, which aims to improve predictions when some data from the target domain is available -- see \cite{DGSurvey}.} Similarly, several papers within economics (e.g., \citealt{Hotzetal2005} and \citealt{DehejiaPopElechesSamii}) use knowledge about the distribution of covariates to extrapolate out-of-domain.
-In contrast, our focus is not on developing new models or algorithms with good out-of-domain guarantees, but rather on developing forecast intervals for the out-of-domain performance of models and algorithms that are used in practice.\footnote{We focus on models that are estimated on a particular domain and ported to another without adjustment, but as discussed in Section \ref{app:OtherDef} our methods also apply to models that are re-estimated using some data from the target domain.}
+The second objective is to extrapolate results from one domain to another.
+Within computer science, the literature on domain generalization (\citealt{DG1} and \citealt{DG2}) develops models that generalize well to new unseen domains \citep{DGSurvey}.
+Similarly, several papers within economics (e.g., \citealt{Hotzetal2005} and \citealt{DehejiaPopElechesSamii}) use knowledge about the distribution of covariates to extrapolate out-of-domain.
+Our focus is not on developing new models or algorithms with good out-of-domain guarantees, but rather on developing forecast intervals for the out-of-domain performance of models and algorithms that are used in practice.

-Finally, the literature on external validity studies the extent to which results obtained in one domain hold more generally.
-This paper does not focus on the generalizability of insights from randomized control trials \citep[e.g.][]{Deaton,Imbens2010} or laboratory experiments \citep[e.g.][]{LevittList,AlUbaydliList}, but instead on a model's generalizability across exchangeable domains.\footnote{Another set of papers study the generalizability of instrumental variables estimates \citep[e.g.][]{AngristFernandezVal,BertanhaImbens} and causal effects \citep[e.g.][]{PearlBareinboim2014,Tafti}.} Our use of exchangeability to construct bounds extends work on conformal inference \citep[e.g.][]{vovk2005algorithmic,barber2021predictive, angelopoulos2022conformal} by replacing the assumption of exchangeable observations with that of exchangeable domains.\footnote{This also differentiates our work from the out-of-distribution prediction literature in computer science \citep{OoDSurvey}, which bounds expected transfer error when the test and training distributions are close.} Section \ref{sec:RelaxIID} relaxes the exchangeability assumption; our results there connect to the literature on sensitivity analysis \citep[e.g.][]{aronow2013interval, AndrewsOster,NieImbensWager2021, sahoo2022learning}.
+The third related objective in the literature is to understand the extent to which results obtained in one domain hold more generally, i.e. their external validity.
+Unlike papers that assess the generalizability of insights from randomized control trials \citep[e.g.][]{Deaton,Imbens2010,dellavignalinos} or laboratory experiments \citep[e.g.][]{LevittList,AlUbaydliList}, here we consider generalizability across random domains.\footnote{Another set of papers study the generalizability of instrumental variables estimates \citep[e.g.][]{AngristFernandezVal,BertanhaImbens} and causal effects \citep[e.g.][]{PearlBareinboim2014,Tafti}.} Section \ref{sec:RelaxIID} and Appendix \ref{subsec:general_dist_shift} relaxes the exchangeability assumption to allow bounded deviations from exchangeability; our results there connect to the literature on sensitivity analysis \citep[e.g.][]{rosenbaum2005sensitivity, aronow2013interval, AndrewsOster, sahoo2022learning}.